Curriculum Content

 Key skills’ aims are:

-- To develop and acquire the functional skills in literacy and numeracy needed to support young people to progress onto the next stage of their educational journey.
+- To develop and acquire the functional skills in literacy and maths needed to support young people to progress onto the next stage of their educational journey.

 - To develop a young person's understanding of the wider world to broaden their cultural experiences and gain cultural capital to develop skills for life